Velestus/CSS-Playground/axe/axe.md

   color: #bdbdbd;
 }
 ```
 That's right - our blade is simple circle.
 But nothing is showing up yet!
-That's bcause we didn't declare `background-color` for our `<div>`.
+That's because we didn't declare `background-color` for our `<div>`.
 And we don't need to!

 Our axe is going to be double-bladed.
 Let's create two shadows, by adding box-shadow property to our Axe-blade class:
 ```css